rudy-rojas/vim-craft/README.md

 ## ✨ Features

-- **Multi-language syntax highlighting**: JavaScript, TypeScript, JSX, TSX, Python, CSS, HTML, Java, Swift
+- **Multi-language syntax highlighting**: JavaScript, Python, CSS, HTML, Java, Swift
 - **Neovim mode simulation**: Normal, Insert, and Visual modes
-- **Rainbow brackets**: Color-coded matching brackets with hover effects
-- **Match-braces functionality**: Hover over brackets to highlight matching pairs
 - **Real-time preview**: See how your code would look in Neovim
 - **Copy HTML output**: Get the generated HTML for your projects